Should I Respond to My Auto Repair Shop Google Reviews?

 Second, by including something personal about the customer, you are showing that you really care about them as a customer.
 This helps keep the relationship with the customer strong and also shows potential customers who will be looking at the reviews how much you care about your customers.

-Finally, including something about the service you provided will help your Search Engine Optimization (SEO).
-This will help you show up in the Local Pack (the list of 3-4 businesses that shows up just below the map in a results page from Google) when somebody searches for that service in your area and it will also help your website search better as long as it is linked to your Google My Business profile.
+Finally, including something about the service you provided can help your Search Engine Optimization (SEO).
+This can have the biggest impact on where your auto repair shop shows up in the Local Pack (the list of 3-4 businesses that appears just below or next to the map in a results page from Google) when somebody searches for that service in your area and it can also help your website search better as long as it is linked to your Google My Business profile.

 It can be very difficult to hold your tongue when somebody blasts you in a review, especially if you feel strongly that they are wrong.
 But the important point to remember is that potential customers who read the review will have no way of knowing who is right and who is wrong.
 If you respond in a non-professional way, you are demonstrating to potential customers that you are not professional.
 As unfair as that may be, that’s the way it works.